-- help pupils enjoy outdoor, nature-based and real-world learning experiences in the South Downs National Park
+- connect pupils and staff with the special qualities of the National Park, through outdoor, nature-based and real-world learning experiences in the South Downs National Park

 How do I apply?

-- Choose a site and/or agree a provisional date with an education provider and get quotes for sessions costs and travel costs.
-Use our directory to help find a site or provider.
+- Choose a site to visit and/or agree a provisional date with a learning provider and get quotes for provider costs and/or travel costs.

 - increased time spent in outdoor spaces will benefit mental health and wellbeing

 - access to larger-scale landscapes like National Parks is an important part of our connection to, and relationship with, nature